Floquet engineering flat bands for bosonic fractional quantum Hall in small lattices: Results and discussion

-Our numerical calculations show that for a lattice as small as 24 sites, the $\nu=1/2$ fractional pumping survives with a quantization accurate to 99.6\%, as shown by the blue dots in Fig.~\ref{f2}(c).
+Our numerical calculations show that for a lattice as small as 24 sites, the $\nu=1/2$ fractional pumping survives with a quantization accurate to 99.6\%, as shown by the blue dots in Fig.~\ref{f2}(b).
 Importantly, this data corresponds to finite pumping time $T \in 15-60~J^{-1}$, rather than adiabatic flux insertion ($T \to \infty$).
-This is because there is energy splitting between the degenerate ground states due to finite size effects; topological pumping requires crossing this gap diabatically.
+The relevant physics can be understood from the many-body band structure shown in Fig.~\ref{sf1}(b) in the Appendix.
+Due to finite-size effects, a non-vanishing coupling between the topological ground state and an excited state is observed at certain non-zero flux, as indicated by the circled anti-crossing.
+Consequently, in order to drive the system along what would be the adiabatic path in the thermodynamic limit, a finite speed is required to cross these finite size gaps diabatically.
 Numerically, we have confirmed that the results are not significantly affected by changing $T$ within about 50\% of the optimal value, $T_\mathrm{opt} \sim 40/J$, which is estimated to be maximally diabatic with respect to the ground state manifold and adiabatic with respect to excitations out of this manifold.
-The observed quantized charge pumping breaks down when the pumping time $T$ deviates significantly from this optimal value, as can be seen in the supplement~\cite{SOM}.
+The observed quantized charge pumping breaks down when the pumping time $T$ deviates significantly from this optimal value, as can be seen in the supplement in the Appendix, Fig.~\ref{sf1}(a).

 {\it Square lattice --} While triangular lattices have certain advantages, square lattices are often more natural experimentally.
-Therefore, we attempt to find the same physics on square lattices, employing the flux configuration shown in Fig.~\ref{f1}(c). the single particle energy spectrum (Fig.~\ref{f1}(d)) shows flat, low energy bands near $\zeta = 2\pi/3$.
+Therefore, we attempt to find the same physics on square lattices, employing the flux configuration shown in Fig.~\ref{f1}(c).
+The single particle energy spectrum (Fig.~\ref{f1}(d)) shows flat, low energy bands near $\zeta = 2\pi/3$ with $M\approx27.88$.
 The first two bands are well separated from the higher energy bands, and we find that they together yield $C=1$ suggesting that they are amenable to fractional Hall physics at partial filling.